-What Is The Race Track On Phillip Island?
+What Is The Race Track On Phillip Island Called?

-The race track that hosts the MotoGP and World Superbikes (as well as all the other events) is officially called the Phillip Island Grand Prix Circuit, and is located just outside of the town of Cowes on the island.
+The race track that hosts the MotoGP and World Superbikes (as well as numerous other events) is officially called the Phillip Island Grand Prix Circuit and is located just outside of the town of Cowes on the island.

 The easiest and quickest way to get to Phillip Island is to drive (or ride) the two/two and half hours from Melbourne.

-I’ve detailed the other options for getting to Phillip Island in this post, but having your own transport is easily the most convenient option for you to get to a from the circuit as well.
+That said, if you are travelling from overseas or interstate and don’t feel like renting a car for your trip, I’ve detailed the other options for getting to Phillip Island in this blog post.
+I will mention, though, that having your own transport is easily the most convenient option for you to get to and from the circuit as well.

-Where To Stay On Phillip Island For MotoGP?
+Where To Stay On Phillip Island For The MotoGP Event

 For the diehard fans, easily the best option is staying at the circuit.